TikTok’s Addictive Algorithms Prey on Teens, Contributing to Student Mental Health Issues: Lawsuit

 TikTok's Addictive Algorithm Preys on Teens, Contributing to Student Mental Health Issues Lawsuit

-The latest in a string of lawsuits against social media company TikTok has been brought by the state of Minnesota, which claims the platform’s algorithms push teens into excessive use that harms their mental health.
+The latest in a string of lawsuits against social media company TikTok has been brought by the state of Minnesota, presenting claims that the platform’s algorithms push teens into excessive use that harms their mental health.

 The complaint (PDF) was filed by Minnesota Attorney General Keith Ellison, in Minnesota District Court on August 19, naming TikTok Inc. as the sole defendant.